melhazzouri/Deep-Learning-Chatbot---DoorDash-Customer-Support/README.md

 # Chatbot: Development and Deployment

-In the past few years, chatbots have become wildly popular in the tech and business sectors.
-These intelligent bots are so adept at imitating natural human languages and conversing with humans, that companies across various industrial sectors are adopting them.
-From e-commerce firms to healthcare institutions, everyone seems to be leveraging this nifty tool to drive business benefits.
-In this project, a Customer Support Chatbot was built and deployed.
-The Artificial Intelligent Chatbot was trained using Deep Learning algorithims and deployed using the Flask method.
+In recent years, the surge in popularity of chatbots has transformed the landscape of technology and business.
+These intelligent conversational agents have mastered the art of mimicking human language, prompting widespread adoption across various industries.
+From e-commerce giants to healthcare providers, organizations are harnessing the power of chatbots to enhance customer interactions and drive business growth.

+This project focuses on the development and deployment of a Customer Support Chatbot.
+Leveraging advanced Artificial Intelligence techniques, the chatbot was trained using Deep Learning algorithms and deployed using Flask.